roboli/pdf-2-images/README.md

 (your-custom-handler m)
 ```

-Where `m` has the following keys with corresponding value:
+Where `m` has the following keys with a corresponding value:

 * `:image`: A [buffered image](https://javadoc.io/static/org.apache.pdfbox/pdfbox/2.0.29/org/apache/pdfbox/rendering/PDFRenderer.html#renderImageWithDPI-int-float-) of the current page
 * `:image-index`: The current page index